abubalo/lux-db/README.md

 - **Optimized for Small-scale Projects**: With its simple and lightweight implementation, LuxDB is tailored for small-scale JavaScript/TypeScript projects.
 Its functionality strikes a balance between robust features and simplicity, catering to the needs of smaller applications without unnecessary complexity.

-- **Caching**: Utilizes an in-memory cache (Map) to store database items, enhancing read and write operations' speed.
+- **Caching**: Utilizes an in-memory cache to store database items, enhancing read and write operations' speed.
 Implements a least recently used (LRU) caching mechanism to manage cache size and eviction of less frequently accessed items.

 - **Indexing**: Maintains indexes for different fields of the database items to optimize retrieval based on specific keys.
 Updates indexes whenever items are added, ensuring efficient querying.